rapidsai/nvgraph/README.md

 gtests/NVGRAPH_TEST # this is an executable file
 ```
 These tests verify that the library was properly built and that the graph structure works as expected.
 We currently do not maintain the algorithm test suite.
+Most graph analytics features are now developed and tested in [cuGraph](https://github.com/rapidsai/cugraph).

 ## Documentation